kelly7y176/Open-WebUI-Chatbot/README.md

 # 🚀 Open-WebUI-Chatbot
 A chatbot powered by the OPEN_WEBUI API.

+**You can view and interact with the deployed application live here: <https://webui.webuimyapi.win/> ✨**

 # 🛠️ Setup and Installation
 Follow these steps to get your project up and running locally.